 4.4.4.
-Interfaces with enumerated cases
+Enumerated interfaces

-An interface declaration may enumerate a list of cases of the interface.
+An interface declaration may enumerate a list of cases of the interface, as defined in §3.4.2 Cases.

 '''

-shared interface Node<Element> of Root<Element> | Branch<Element> | Leaf<Element> { ... }
+shared interface Node<Element>

+of Root<Element> | Branch<Element> | Leaf<Element> { ... }

 '''

 The cases may be interfaces, classes, or toplevel anonymous classes.
 A case may be an abstract class.
 Each case must be a direct subtype of the interface type.
 An interface may not be a case of itself.
 An interface declaration may not list the same case twice.